Taito

 Headquarters:

-Taito Corporation (株式会社 タイトー) is a video game publisher and developer known for games such as Space Invaders, Arkanoid, Bubble Bobble, Bust-A-Move and Darius.
-It is headquartered in Taitō (or Taito City), a special ward of Tokyo, Japan, which is where the company gets its name from.
+Taito Corporation (株式会社 タイトー) is a video game publisher, developer and toy manufacturer known for games such as Space Invaders, Arkanoid, Bubble Bobble, Bust-A-Move and Darius.
+It is headquartered in Taitō city, a special ward of Tokyo, Japan - from where the company derives its name.
+The company's American publishing branch, Taito America, published their home console titles in North America until 1996, when the company struck a publishing deal with Acclaim Entertainment.
+In Europe and Australia, Taito's titles were published by other companies on their behalf.

 History